MordorsElite/Minecraft-Files/README.md

 ## \config

 This folder includes config-files for all the mods in the mod folder.
 These will be created automatically when starting minecraft with the mods installed.
-However you can instead use the configs I have provided here in order to use my customised keybinds and settings.
+However you can instead use the configs I have provided here in order to use my custom keybinds and settings.

 ## \mods

-This folder holds all the client-side mods I use in 1.18.0
+This folder holds all the client-side mods I use in 1.18.1

-At time of writing, not all of them have 1.18.1 versions yet, so I won't be switching until then.
-However please make sure to use newer versions if possible as 1.18.0 contains some security flaws that are fixed in later versions.

 ## \resource packs